-JSMS higher & that is in and er bor We believe that, as a result we are helping equip stude to provide best medical pra in a complex and changing healthcare system
+We believe that, as a result, we are helping equip students lenging to provide trest modical practice res in a complex and changing latt, healthcare system. nonhip

 To better understand our PGT students' experience, we organised an on-line survey in 2015.
 The response rate was 18% (53/295), 72% respondents were female, 87% studying parttime and 65% employer-funded.
 While the low response rate is disappointing, it is in line with other surveys such as the UoB PGT Experience Survey 2016 where the BSMS PGT response rate was 16%.
 Students were asked whether they perceived any difference in their experience resulting from their gender with respect to five stages of their course.
 Most students reported not encountering any differences (>94% of respondents).
 We invited explanations of negative experiences but this yielded very limited data (Table 13).
 We will work with the teaching team to devise better ways to understand their students' experience (SILVER ACTION 24).